-The Chief Constable and the Scottish Police Authority have joint responsibility as "duty holders" in many areas and this responsibility is then discharged through the Police Scotland National Health and Safety Board.
+The Chief Constable and The Authority have joint responsibility as "duty holders" in many areas and this responsibility is then discharged through the Police Scotland National Health and Safety Board.
 Matters are currently escalated via Executive Members to the SPA Board.

-Members are invited to discuss the content of this paper.
+Members are invited to discuss the content of this report.